namjul/graphical-keyboard-encoder/README.md

 # keyboard-gesture

-This is an art project using keyboard layouts to transform text into to a different pov.
+This is an art project using keyboard layouts to transform text into to a drawing of the gesture.